adomas399/n8n-workflows/README.md

   },
 ];

-// Initialize all necessary Credentials (these must be available on your n8n instance) const openRouterCredential: N8NCredential = {
+// Initialize all necessary Credentials (these must be available on your n8n) const modelProviderCredential: N8NCredential = {
   name: "123",
   id: "abc",
 };